Sanrax/flashcart-guides/docs/cart-guides/r4upgrade.md

 # R4-III / R4 Upgrade
 ## r4dsl.net, r4-dsl.net, r4iiinew.com, r4iii.com

-!!! info
+!!! info "Cart Info"

     These carts are usually either N5 or R4SDHC clones.
 The r4dsl.net/r4iii.com variant is an N5 clone, and will load any nds file as `_DS_MENU.DAT`, provided the cart's `_R4__III.DAT` file is present on the SD card root.
 The `_R4_III.DAT` file is essentially the same thing as the N5's `_AX_MENU.DAT`.
 The r4-dsl.net variant is an R4SDHC clone, but doesn't need any bootstrap to load YSMenu.
 It can directly boot any nds file as `_DS_MENU.DAT`, no other files needed.

     Because both cart variants end up loading `_DS_MENU.DAT`, this package is compatible with both.
 If you'd like to know which variant you have, try deleting `_R4__III.DAT` from your SD card and check whether or not the cart still boots.
 If it does, it's an r4-dsl.net cart.
 If it doesn't boot without the file, it's an r4dsl.net cart.

-!!! warning
+!!! warning "SD Limitations"

     Like the R4SDHC, this cart's SD I/O implementation is wonky since its SDHC I/O code is closely based off of the original R4's I/O, meant for SD class cards rather than SDHC ones.
-This causes the cart to be unstable with SD cards bigger than 4GB.
-(It will work with larger cards, but they may cause issues if you use more than 4GB of the SD space.
-Consider yourself warned.)
+This causes the cart to be unstable with SD cards bigger than 4GB. **(It will work with larger cards, but they may cause issues if you use more than 4GB of the SD space.
+Consider yourself warned.)**

 ### Setup Guide: